The story of Shama Yisrael, the first female African-American Chess Master

 There have always been discussions about “first,” dating back to the rise of Baraka Shabazz, one of the first female breakout media stars of American chess in the 1980s.
 Her story was unique, as few female “prodigies” had been presented in American chess.
 Born in Alaska, Baraka rose quickly, was #6 on the women’s list, and became a star in Black media circles.
 What followed were public appearances and a crush of media attention.
 However, the media attention resulted in higher expectations, primarily from her parents.

-Shabazz played in the 1981 U.S. Women’s Championship with fellow-teen Alexey Rudolph (now Dr. Alexey Root) but came in dead last.
+Shabazz played in the 1981 U.S. Women’s Championship with fellow-teen Alexey Rudolph (now Dr. Alexey Root) but came in 9th of twelve players with 4.5/12.
 After this, she became despondent and soon abandoned the game in disgust.
 The Chess Drum communicated with Shabazz several years ago, and she recounted her story in great detail.
 It turned out to be one of the most tragic chess stories and should be a lesson to us all.

 Many opinions exist on whether Shama would have benefited from earlier exposure.
 However, if we look at cases (past and present) of Black girls who have received significant media attention, it did not always serve them well.
 National Master Lawyer Times, who runs a successful academy in Boston, made the following comment: